tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

         const { ...clone } = obj;
         ```

+    !!! note

-  ?> **Rest/Spread Operator:** The **rest** operator which is the same as the **spread** operator is a powerful syntactic sugar.
+        **Rest/Spread Operator:** The **rest** operator which is the same as the **spread** operator is a powerful syntactic sugar.
 Combined with object destructuring it means, *I don't care about the other property names.
 Just push everything else into a variable which is called rest which has all other properties*.

 + **Deep Clone**